Opportunistic QKD: Exploiting Idle Capacity of Classical WDM Systems: Classical Data Traffic Modeling

-We show an example of the traffic values produced by our model in \autoref{fig: example traffic}.
-As expected, traffic exhibits strong fluctuations during high traffic and shows strong self-correlation on the scale of 10-30 min.
+We show an example of the traffic values produced by our model in Figure~(\ref{fig: example traffic}).
+As expected, traffic exhibits strong fluctuations during high traffic and shows strong autocorrelation on the scale of 10-30 min.